ssavasta/ssavasta/README.md

 - 📷 In 2016 I chose a different path...
 I'm a Professional Photographer.
 - 🌱 I’m currently developing my own SaaS (on my spare time) - and programing is kind of a hobby of mine now.
 Who would thought that?
 -
-- 📫 You can reach me @ https://savastano.me/#contato

 <!---
 ssavasta/ssavasta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.